sachinsenal0x64/hifi/README.md

 </br>

+## Adding HiFi Credentials to a Subsonic Client After Server Startup

 > [!NOTE]
-> How to add Subsonic credentials after the HiFi server is up and running.
 > HiFi has a fully self-hosted version with a database setup, but in the managed version, the database is optional.
 Therefore, we use the credentials below.

 > [!NOTE]